scipy-conference/scipy_proceedings/papers/PiYueh_Chuang/main.rst

 All cases were trained up to 1 million iterations.
 Note that the parallelization was done with weak scaling, meaning increasing the number of GPUs would not reduce the workload of each GPU.
 Instead, increasing the number of GPUs would increase the total and per-iteration numbers of training points.
-Therefore, our expected outcome was that all cases required about the same wall time to finish, while the residual from using 8 GPUs would converge the fast.
+Therefore, our expected outcome was that all cases required about the same wall time to finish, while the residual from using 8 GPUs would converge the fastest.

 After training, the PINN solver's prediction errors (i.e., accuracy) were evaluated on cell centers of a :math:`512 \times 512` Cartesian mesh against the analytical solution.
 With these spatially distributed errors, we calculated the :math:`L_2` error norm for a given :math:`t`: